1. Remember you’re not alone

 “VU’s flexible timetables gave me a lot of independence, and I was able to do things like watch lectures online, which made juggling work and study easier and less stressful,” explains Eoin.

-With VU’s new First Year Model, you’ll experience a more-flexible schedule with the choice of either morning, afternoon or evening classes.
+With VU’s Block Model, you’ll experience a more-flexible schedule with the choice of either morning, afternoon or evening classes.

 3. Be prepared, and make the most of student services

 Start early on your assignments and use the many services available to help you ace your uni work.

 “Mid-semester, when many assignments are due, I had a reality check and realised I needed to get my butt into gear.
 The best advice I can give is to start early,” says Eoin.